phoenix-rtos/phoenix-rtos-doc/kernel/vm/index.md

 purposes of kernel or mapped object.
 They are two ways of obtaining physical memory depending on the type of hardware memory architecture.
 When paging technique is used the memory is allocated using physical memory pages (page frames).
 On architecture with direct physical memory access the physical memory is allocated using address space allocation in the particular memory map.
-It is planned to generalize these techniques in the next version of Phoenix-RTOS memory management subsystem.
+It is planned to generalize these techniques in the next version of Feniks-RTOS memory management subsystem.
 To understand the physical memory allocation algorithm on architectures using paging technique please refer to [Physical memory allocation using memory pages](page.md).